Dalkey: Sports

 Cuala CLG, a Gaelic Athletic Association sports club, and Dalkey United, an association football club, are both based at Hyde Park.
 Early in his soccer career, Paul McGrath played for Dalkey United.
 In the 1940s, the town produced another international footballer, Peter Farrell.
 It has set up an athletics club, the Dalkey Dashers.
-Dalkey Rowing Club is based at Coliemore Harbour and Kayaking is taught at Bulloch.
-Dalkey Sea Scouts keep two old sailing boats at Bulloch Harbour.
+Dalkey Rowing Club is based at Coliemore Harbour and kayaking is taught at Bulloch.
+Dalkey has two scout groups: the 17th Dalkey Scouts, based in Hyde Park, were founded in 1927, and the 3rd Port Dalkey Sea Scouts keep two old sailing boats at Bulloch Harbour.

 Swimming and diving

 The Vico Bathing Place and Whiterock Beach, accessed off Vico Road, have changing shelters for sea swimmers.
-Sandycove Beach and the adjacent 'Forty Foot' bathing place are a short distance away, beside the Joyce Tower.

 Dalkey Sound and the islands beyond are used as scuba diving locations.

 Transport

-The Dalkey Atmospheric station at Atmospheric Road (29 March 1844 to 12 April 1854) was the terminus for the first commercial application of the atmospheric system of train propulsion.
+The Dalkey Atmospheric Railway station at Atmospheric Road (29 March 1844 to 12 April 1854) was the terminus for the first commercial application of the atmospheric system of train propulsion.

 The current Dalkey railway station was opened on 10 July 1854.
-The station is served by the DART electric rail system which affords quick access to and from Dublin City Centre.
+The station is served by the DART electric rail system which affords quick access to and from Dublin city centre.
 Clifftop views of Dalkey Island and Killiney Bay are afforded as the train emerges from a short tunnel just south of Dalkey Station.

+Dalkey was also the terminus for the Dublin tramways 8 route until the tram line ceased operations on 9 July 1949.
+The tram yard is now all that remains.

 An Aircoach service with a stop at Hyde Road links the area with Dublin Airport.
 Go-Ahead Ireland and Dublin Bus services 7D (only operates early morning), 59 and 111 link the area with the nearby seaside town of Dún Laoghaire and the city centre.

 People

 Dalkey is the original hometown of several Irish writers including novelists Maeve Binchy and playwright Hugh Leonard.
 George Bernard Shaw also had an association with the area and lived in Torca Cottage on Dalkey Hill from 1866 to 1874.
 It is also the setting for Flann O'Brien's novel The Dalkey Archive.

-Several well-known Irish and international music figures — including U2 members Bono and The Edge, Enya, Chris de Burgh, Lisa Stansfield and Van Morrison — have also had residences in the area.
+Well-known Irish and international music figures — including Chris de Burgh and Lisa Stansfield — have also had residences in the area..

-Pat Kenny, former host of RTÉ's flagship chat show The Late Late Show, is a resident, as is the current host, Ryan Tubridy.

-Former Formula One drivers Damon Hill and Eddie Irvine are also former residents.
+Pat Kenny, former host of RTÉ's flagship chat show The Late Late Show, is a resident, while former Formula One drivers Damon Hill and Eddie Irvine are former residents.
+Film director Neil Jordan lives locally.